JoyceYa/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 | .00				    | Go straight or left  							|

 For the rest of the images, the model is sure that these are what the signs really are (probability of 1.0).

+Here is an exploratory visualization of the test results.

+![alt text][image5]